ubccr/hpc-toolset-tutorial/README.md

 $ ./hpcts clean
 ```

+## Accessing the Applications

+Now that your containers have been created and applications launched, you can login to them using your browser and via SSH.

 ### User Accounts

 By default, all containers have local user accounts created.
 You can login with